Completing your DDP

 DDP forms and guidance

 Below are the templates you should use to complete your DDP.
-The templates for both the TNA and Evidencing Development Summary are universal across all Faculties.
-However, the Faculty of the Health currently uses PebblePad for the submission of DDP and other paperwork.
-If you are a Faculty of Health student and have any questions about PebblePad, or require access, please speak to your departmental administrator.
+The templates for both the TNA, Development Plan and Evidencing Development Summary are universal across all Faculties.
+Students in the Faculty of the Health who are already using PebblePad for the submission of DDP and other paperwork can continue to do so.
+However those with programmes commencing in academic year 24/25 onwards should instead use the templates below.
+If you are a Faculty of Health student and have any questions about PebblePad, please speak to your departmental administrator.

 The TNA is a tool to help you identify your technical and personal development needs, and to plan how and when they will be addressed.
 It is a living document and should be reviewed regularly throughout the course of your programme.

 It is based around the eight core competencies, which are also reflected in the Evidencing Development Summary.
-This should make it straightforward to identify and progress your development needs in each of these areas, and to reflect on these when you come to complete your DDP summary at the end of your programme.
+This should make it straightforward to identify and progress your development needs in each of these areas, and to reflect on these when you come to complete your Evidencing Development Summary at the end of your programme.

 During your research, you should use your TNA to: